ChrstphrHll/npc_gen/students/Brannos Bellas.md

   int: 11
   str: 17
   wis: 14
-track: Protection
-trait: I never pass up a friendly wager.
-trait1: Progressive
-trait2: Opportunistic
 year: 6
+guild: Fiesn
+partyID: 42
 ---
 # Brannos Bellas
 ---
 ### Description
 - 6th year Human Barbarian in Fiesn
-- wavy auburn hair that's parted to the left, Pale Blue eyes, and Dark Brown skin
+- wavy auburn hair that's parted to the left, Hazel eyes, and Dark Brown skin
 - Is Progressive and Opportunistic, and has Balance as their ideal

 ### Organizations